holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/camunda-taskpool-collector.md

 ```

-Then activate the taskpool collector by providing the annotation on any Spring Configuration:
+Then activate the Taskpool collector by providing the annotation on any Spring Configuration:

 ```java
 @Configuration